Aryo15/Proxima/docs/development/theming.rst

 A more advanced example of a theme, is our own default theme called **Aurora**.
-We do not have a ``layout.html`` file because we want to avoid code duplication and are just falling back to the one that FlaskBB ships with in its ``templates/`` folder.
+We do not have a ``layout.html`` file because we want to avoid code duplication and are just falling back to the one that Ekaayam ships with in its ``templates/`` folder.
 In order to use your own stylesheets you have to create a ``layout.html`` file.
-It's probably the easiest to just copy the ``layout.html`` from FlaskBB's ``templates/`` folder into your themes ``templates/`` folder.
+It's probably the easiest to just copy the ``layout.html`` from Ekaayam's ``templates/`` folder into your themes ``templates/`` folder.

-For example, the `forums <https://forums.flaskbb.org>`_ on FlaskBB are using a slightly modified version of the Aurora theme.
+For example, the `forums <https://forums.flaskbb.org>`_ on Ekaayam are using a slightly modified version of the Aurora theme.
 It is available on GitHub
 here: `Aurora Mod <https://github.com/sh4nks/flaskbb-theme-aurora-mod>`_.
 The modified version just adds a top navigation and uses a different footer.